Top Manufacturer of Pyrolysis Machines/Units

 5. What is in flue gas and why purification is necessary

-Health and environmental risks.
-Flue gas components can be hazardous to health and the environment.
-SO₂ and NOₓ can cause acid rain and respiratory problems.
-H₂S is highly toxic.
-Particulate matter is hazardous to the lungs.
-VOC can cause the formation of smog and health risks.
+Health and environment impacts.
+Some of the flue gases are harmful to health and the environment.
+SO₂ and NOₓ cause acid rain and respiratory effects.
+H₂S is very toxic.
+PM affects lung function.
+VOC causes smog formation and other health impacts.

-Equipment risks.
-Acidic components and particulate matter can corrode equipment, damage filters, and degrade heat transfer equipment.
-Flue gas, if not treated, can cause equipment failure and block the chimney.
+Equipment impacts.
+The acidic gases and particulate matter could corrode equipment, damage filters, and cause deterioration of heat exchanger systems.
+Flue gas untreated will cause corrosion in equipment and clogging of the chimney.

 Safety.
-Certain components of the flue gas are flammable or explosive at given concentrations.
+There are some components in flue gas that are either flammable or explosive at certain concentrations.

 6. Flue gas purification methods and system design

-Quench/condensation.
-Quench/condensation rapidly cools the gas stream to reduce concentration levels.
-Quench towers/heat exchangers remove oils and tars by condensing them.
-Condensers are used after the main reactor to remove oils and tars, thus protecting downstream wet scrubbers from plugging.
+Quench/Condensation.
+This purification technique quickly lowers the temperature of the gas to minimize concentration.
+Quench Towers/Heat Exchangers remove oils and tars via condensation.
+Condensers are installed right after the reactor to remove oils and tars and prevent downstream wet scrubbers from being clogged.

 Wet scrubbers.
-Wet scrubbers remove acidic gases such as HCl, ammonia, H2S, and soluble VOCs.
-Wet scrubbers work by bringing the gas in contact with a liquid.
-A packed bed or spray tower is often used to increase contact between the gas and liquid phases.
-Wet scrubbers can also be used to remove fine particulate matter.
+Acidic gases such as HCl, ammonia, H2S, and soluble VOCs are removed through wet scrubbers.
+This method works by bringing the gas in contact with a liquid phase.
+A packed bed and spray towers are used in this process to enhance gas-liquid interactions.
+Wet scrubbers can also be employed to eliminate fine particulate matter.

 Condensate and Wastewater Treatment.
-Wet scrubbing and quenching result in the production of liquid effluent.
-The liquid effluent contains dissolved organics, acid, and particulates.
-Oil and water separation, pH neutralization, and biological or chemical treatment must be used in the treatment of the effluent before it is discharged into the environment.
+The wet scrubbing and quenching processes produce liquid effluent.
+Liquid effluent contains dissolved organics, acid, and particulates.
+Separation of oil and water, neutralization, and biological or chemical treatment is required for effluent treatment.

 Stack and Final Polishing.
-After the main cleaning steps, the gas can be passed through a final polishing filter or bed, which can be used to polish the gas and remove any remaining impurities and odors.
-The gas is now ready for the stack and can be discharged.
-The height of the stack is usually determined by local regulations.
+After the cleaning processes, the gas may be run through a final polishing filter or bed, which may serve to polish the gas stream of any left-over impurities or odors.
+This is now prepared for discharge through the stack.
+The size of the stack will normally be defined according to local regulations.

-Cyclone/demister –> condenser/quench –> wet scrubber or dry sorbent –> baghouse –> activated carbon –> thermal oxidizer (optional) –> stack
+Cyclone/demister –> condenser/quench –> scrubbing or dry injection process –> baghouse –> activated carbon –> thermal oxidizer (if necessary) –> stack

-Materials selection.
-Acid gases are commonly present in flue gas and require corrosion-resistant materials.
-Commonly used materials in scrubbers include stainless steel, lined steel, and FRP (fiber reinforced plastic).
+Materials.
+Acid gases are frequently found in flue gases, requiring corrosion resistant materials.
+Some materials that are often used in scrubbers include stainless steel, lined steel and FRP (fiber reinforced plastics).

 pyrolysis machine